Luketomeenow/wsdeals/README.md

-# StafflyHub
+# WS Deal Dash

 ## Project info

-This repository contains the StafflyHub CRM and call analytics app.
+This repository contains the WS Deal Dash luxury CRM and deal management system.

-**Built by Staffly** - Professional CRM solution for managing deals, contacts, companies, and call tracking with advanced analytics and pipeline management.
+**WS Deal Dash** - Premium CRM solution for managing deals, contacts, companies, and call tracking with advanced analytics and luxury pipeline management.

 ## How can I edit this code?